johann9898/Heimaverk_stae_Gudni_Johann/README.md

 MIT License

-Copyright (c) 2016 Guğni Natan Gunnarsson, Jóhann Rúnarsson & Friğrik Njálsson
+Copyright (c) 2016 GuÃ°ni Natan Gunnarsson & JÃ³hann RÃºnarsson

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal